ToJans/tojans.github.com/content/blog/are-new-js-frameworks-and-libs-a-fad.md

 And, by the way, your data no longer needs to be owned by a component; you can now have data as the root, and pass it in to your components.
 So there is no longer the need for a flux/redux architecture if you are using a rather straightforward app.

-Finally, vue.js buts the declarative back in the views.
+Finally, vue.js puts the declarative back in the views.
 As react is basically javascript, you had to re-introduce things like if statements and for-loops in your jsx.
 This gets ugly really fast.
 Vue opted for attributes like `v-for` and `v-if`, which allow you to get rid of the ugly warts in your jsx files.

 **UPDATE**: here's an example why declarative is better in templates: